-- The reviewers are responsible to ensure that referencing to all of the researches, subjects, citations, and quotations is done thoroughly and accurately.
+- The reviewers are responsible to ensure that references to all of the researches, subjects, citations, and quotations are done thoroughly and accurately.
 They are also expected to notify the authors of the related published researches that have not been referred to in the article.

 - The reviewer must consider all the information in the article confidential and refrain from making it available to or discussing it with others.